microsoft/Kusto-Query-Language/doc/ipv6-is-in-any-range-function.md

 ---
 title: ipv6_is_in_any_range() - Azure Data Explorer
-description: This article describes how to use the ipv6_is_in_any_range function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/15/2022
+description: Learn how to use the ipv6_is_in_any_range function to check if an IPv6 string address is in any of the IPv6 address ranges. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv6_is_in_any_range()